nightscout/trio-docs/docs/EN/operate/interface.md

 The target icon allows you to set temporary targets.
 Most common targets are a high target for exercise, and a low target in preparation for meals.

 The insulin drop icon allows you to give manual correction boluses.
-Manually correcting is not recommended if you are using iAPS's SMB and UAM features.
+Manually correcting is not recommended if you are using Open-iAPS's SMB and UAM features.

-The rightmost icon allows you to access your iAPS settings.
+The rightmost icon allows you to access your Open-iAPS settings.
 The settings screen allows you to adjust your configuration.
 Please see [Configure](../settings/devices/pump.md) for more information on each configuration option.

 ```{image} img/mealbolus.png
 :alt: Meal Bolus